ramasham/minishell/README.md

 	2. Implement built-ins (without fork() when needed). cd, exit, echo, pwd, export, unset, env.
 	3. Manages pipes and redirections.

+🟠 - $? → Last exit status. (handle it the execution part)
 - Forking Processes: After parsing and setting up redirection, the shell forks a child process for each command.
 Each child process is responsible for executing a specific command in the pipeline (if it's part of a chain of commands), while the parent shell process continues managing the execution.

 - Executing Commands: Inside each child process, the shell uses exec() or a similar function to replace the child process with the command it needs to execute.
 This is the point where the actual program (like echo, wc, etc.) runs.